 Katy Perry

-At 16, Perry released a gospel record titled Katy Hudson (2001) under Red Hill Records, which was commercially unsuccessful.
+At 16, Perry released a gospel album titled Katy Hudson (2001) under Red Hill Records, which was unsuccessful.
 She moved to Los Angeles at 17 to venture into secular music, and later adopted her stage name from her mother's maiden name.
-She recorded an album while signed to Columbia Records, but was dropped before signing to Capitol Records.
-Perry rose to fame with One of the Boys (2008), a pop rock record containing her debut single "I Kissed a Girl" and follow-up single "Hot n Cold", which reached number one and three on the U.S. Billboard Hot 100 respectively.
+Perry recorded an album while signed to Columbia Records, but was dropped before signing to Capitol Records.
+She rose to fame with One of the Boys (2008), a pop rock album containing her debut single "I Kissed a Girl" and follow-up single "Hot n Cold", which reached number one and three on the U.S. Billboard Hot 100 respectively.

-The disco-influenced pop album Teenage Dream (2010) spawned five U.S. number one singles—"California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)"— the only album by a female singer to do so.
-The album's reissue titled Teenage Dream: The Complete Confection (2012) produced the U.S. number one single "Part of Me".
-Her fourth album Prism (2013) had two U.S. number one singles, "Roar" and "Dark Horse".
-Both their respective music videos made her the first artist to have multiple videos reach one billion views on Vevo and YouTube.
-Afterwards, she released the albums Witness (2017), Smile (2020) and 143 (2024) to varying critical and commercial success.
+Perry's disco-influenced pop record Teenage Dream (2010) became the only album by a female artist to spawn five U.S. number-one singles: "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)".
+Its reissue, subtitled The Complete Confection (2012), produced the U.S. number-one single "Part of Me".
+The dance-inspired Prism (2013) spawned two U.S. number-one singles, "Roar" and "Dark Horse", with their respective music videos making Perry the first artist to have multiple videos reach one billion views on Vevo and YouTube.
+Her following albums—Witness (2017), Smile (2020) and 143 (2024)—were released to varying critical and commercial success.

-Four of Perry's songs have received diamond certifications from the Recording Industry Association of America (RIAA), more than any other female artist.
-Her accolades include a Billboard Spotlight Award, four Guinness World Records, five Billboard Music Awards, five American Music Awards, a Brit Award, a Juno Award, and the Michael Jackson Video Vanguard Award.
-Outside of music, she released an autobiographical documentary titled Katy Perry: Part of Me in 2012, voiced Smurfette in The Smurfs film series (2011–2013), and launched her own shoe line Katy Perry Collections in 2017.
+Four of Perry's songs have received diamond certifications from the Recording Industry Association of America (RIAA).
+Her accolades include a Billboard Spotlight Award, 17 Guinness World Records, five Billboard Music Awards, five American Music Awards, a Brit Award, a Juno Award, and the Michael Jackson Video Vanguard Award.
+Apart from music, she released an autobiographical documentary titled Katy Perry: Part of Me in 2012, voiced Smurfette in The Smurfs film series (2011–2013), and launched her own shoe line Katy Perry Collections in 2017.
 Perry served as a judge on American Idol from the sixteenth season in 2018 to the twenty-second season in 2024.
 With an estimated net worth of $350 million, she is one of the world's wealthiest musicians.

 Biography from the Wikipedia article Katy Perry.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.